Skip to content

 Bottom Shelf (Coldest: 35–37°F)

 This is the coldest zone, and it's where raw meat, poultry, and fish belong.
-Storing raw proteins on the bottom shelf also prevents any drips from contaminating other food below.
+Storing raw proteins on the bottom shelf also prevents drips from contaminating other food below.
 Use a tray or bin underneath meat packages as an extra safety layer.

 Crisper Drawers (Variable Humidity)